cswartzvi/hamilton/examples/due_date_probabilities/README.md

-# Modeling Pregnancy Due Dates using Hamilton
+# Modeling Pregnancy Due Dates using Apache Hamilton

-This is an example of developing and applying a simple statistical model using Hamilton for a very common problem.
+This is an example of developing and applying a simple statistical model using Apache Hamilton for a very common problem.
 What is the probability that a baby will be born (before, on, after) X date?